mimoduo/mimogear/docs/README.md

 gulp
 ```

-**This will automatically open your browser to your site, compile all of your development assets within /src/, and watch for any file changes in the source /src/ folder.**
+**Gulp will automatically open your browser to your site, compile all of your development assets within /src/, and watch for any file changes in the source /src/ folder.**

 ## Beginning Development